johnpierson/Tetrisamo/README.md

 This view extension was made as a proof of concept of node placement utilities in Dynamo.
 It is not meant to be used in production or anything like that.
 Definitely observe the license and "use with care".

 ## Usage
 After compiling the code and setting up the extension.
 Tetrisamo will appear in the view menu.
-WWith the window open you will play each note from the tetris song upon node placement.
+With the window open you will play each note from the tetris song upon node placement.

 ## License
 This project is licensed under the [MIT License](https://github.com/johnpierson/DynaThanos/blob/master/LICENSE).
 By using this project you agree to the terms and conditions of the license.
 A simplified summary of this license is available at [TLDRLegal](https://tldrlegal.com/license/mit-license).